-The UTG 30mm SWAT 3-12X44 Compact IE Scope is one of the best-selling rifle scopes of last year with more than 730 (!) positive customer reviews on amazon.com.
+The UTG 30mm SWAT 3-12X44 Compact IE Scope is one of the best-selling rifle scopes of last year with more than 730 (!) positive customer reviews on Amazon.
 It’s so immensely popular because it is relatively small at 10.4 x 1.6 x 2.1 inches yet made of high quality materials and you feel that already when unpacking it and holding the sealed and 100% nitrogen filled scope in your own hands.

 I have a in-depth test in the Leapers UTG Rifle Scopes Reviews with more information about the technical specifications such as Premium Zero Locking, Multi-Emerald Coated Lenses and Mil-dot Reticle as well as hi-res photos of this wonderful scope.
-If you want to read through the 750+ customer reviews that I mentioned earlier – you can find them here.

 A very popular choice for hunters and shooters who are looking for a reliable rifle scope in the 200 USD range is the Vortex Diamondback.
 What makes it different from most other scopes in this price range is that it comes with a magnification of 4-12x and that means you can easily target wild deer or whatever you are shooting several hundred meters away and it will show crisp and clear.